Oakridge in Spring

 The most famous waterfall near Oakridge is Salt Creek Falls with its dramatic single plunge.
 Other spectacular falls include Diamond Creek Falls and Salmon Creek Falls, but there are other lessor known falls in the area.
 Track them down along the highway or hike along river banks to discover spring's enhanced water flows.

 Finish any adventurous day with some relaxation in Oakridge.
 Turn off Highway 58 to discover the historic uptown section with its small businesses and dining.
 Here two craft beverage establishments are the star attractions — Deep Woods Distillery serving handcrafted mini-cocktails and the 3 Legged Crane pouring British ale and dishing up your favorite pub food.
+Take time to peek in the Oakridge Art Council's art gallery to see displays by local artists.

 Turn your mountain ramble into a spring break getaway by staying in Oakridge or Westfir for two to three days.
 With a slower pace, you'll be able to enjoy more of nature and spend more time bird watching, hiking, fishing and soaking up nature.
+Westfir Lodge is home to the Cascades Outdoor Center offering guided activities from snowshoeing to river rafting.